GuillermoBustosPerez/Scraper-Original-Mass/Report/Report.md

 Although this type of scraper is fairly predominant among lithic assemblages, other tool-types such as double scrapers, scrapers with inverse or bifacial retouch, or scrapers retouched with soft hammer cannot be analyzed with the present model.
 Several limitations of the present research framework have already been indicated.
 As previously indicated, results show that very lightly retouched scrapers will have their curation ratio slightly overestimated, while heavily retouched scrapers will have a curation ratio underestimated.
 This bias at the lower an upper range of the predictions has been previously observed for random forests when predicting original flake mass
-\[[35](#ref-bustos-perez_multiple_2022)\].
+\[[43](#ref-bustos-perez_predicting_2021)\].
 In addition, and as previously stated, the application of the current model is limited only to scrapers with direct retouch on a continuous edge (excluding endscrapers made on blades, double scrapers or bifacially retouched scrapers).
 The initial experimental setting also presented a series of limitations.
 Values of original mass of scrapers presented a skewed distribution, with a long tail for flakes with a mass above 100 g.
-In additional, data for flakes above 100 g is sparse, with few examples available.
+Additionally, data for flakes above 100 g is sparse, with few examples available.
 These two factors might be impacting accuracy of predictions for scrapers with higher values of initial mass, since the random forest and GBM have fewer examples from which to learn predictions.